-The situation involving children is equally critical; as a result of their shorter lifespan, many children haven’t built up an adequate vitamin B12 store meaning that an anesthetic can cause significant damage.
-The consequences on the development of the brain and the nervous system seem to be particularly severe, which is why some researchers advise against use of nitrous oxide in pediatrics altogether.12, 13
+The situation involving children is equally critical.
+Due to their youth, many children have not yet had time to build up an adequate B12 store, meaning that anesthetic can cause significant damage.
+The consequences for the development of the brain and nervous system seem to be particularly severe, which is why some researchers advise against the use of nitrous oxide in paediatrics altogether (12, 13).

-B12 Before a General or Local Anesthetic
+Vitamin B12 Before General/Local Anesthetic

-Amongst others, this is particularly relevant for:
+Amongst others, this is particularly important for: